ohnosequences/mg7/docs/paper/paper.md

 ## 2.x Scala

 [Scala](http://www.scala-lang.org/) is a hybrid object-functional programming language which runs on Java Virtual Machine.
-It has support for type-level programming, type-dependent types (through type members and singleton types), and Java interoperability.
+It has support for type-level programming, type-dependent types (through type members) and singleton types, which permits a restricted form of dependent types where types can depend essentially on values determined at compile time (through their corresponding singleton types).
+Conversely, through implicits one can retrieve the value corresponding to a singleton type.

+The other key feature for us is Java interoperability, which let us build on the vast number of existing Java libraries; we take advantage of this when using Bio4j as an API for the NCBI taxonomy.

 MG7 itself and all the libraries used are written in Scala `2.11`.

 ## 2.x Statika